Skip to main content

 • The parent in the UK either has sole responsibility for your upbringing, or you normally live with them, or there are serious and compelling circumstances and suitable arrangements have been made for your care.

-Children who are in the UK may be able to make a separate application on the basis of their private life.
-Please visit our page about Young Londoners for information about potential options.
-Applications based on private life can be complicated and we suggest you get legal advice.
-Please see our section about finding an immigration lawyer for further information, or you can search for a lawyer via the Law Society or Immigration Law Practitioners’ Association.
+Children who are in the UK may be able to make a separate application based on their private life, rather than their parent’s immigration status.
+Please visit Young Londoners page for information about potential options.
+These applications can be complicated and we suggest you get legal advice.

 An adult dependent relative from overseas may be able to join you in the UK if they need long-term care to do every day personal and household tasks because of their illness, disability, or age.